-Our latest Ofsted report can be downloaded here, but for more information please click here to be taken directly to the Ofsted website.
+Our latest Ofsted report can be downloaded here.
+For more information please click here to be taken directly to the Ofsted website.
 Our most recent Ofsted inspection was in September 2018 when we were very pleased to be judged as a 'good and rapidly improving school'.

 To view our latest performance data, please click the link www.education.gov.uk/schools/performance